 Financial aid requests usually exceed the amount of available funding.
-Therefore please note that in order for all qualified students to receive financial aid, you may not receive the full amount for which your student is eligible.
+Therefore, please note that in order for all qualified students to receive financial aid, you may not receive the full amount for which your student is eligible.

 Lancaster Mennonite School participates with the Educational Improvement Tax Credit program and the Opportunity Scholarship Tax Credit program.
-These programs (monitored by the Commonwealth of Pennsylvania) are funded by area businesses that make contributions on behalf of our school to non-profit organizations.
+These programs (monitored by the Commonwealth of Pennsylvania) are funded by area businesses that make contributions on behalf of our school to nonprofit organizations.

 What will my financial aid package be comprised of?

-LMS offers a financial aid package: tuition assistance, multiple child discounts and scholarships.
+LM offers a financial aid package: tuition assistance, multiple child discounts and scholarships.
 The different components of a financial aid package are as follows: